noncesense-research-lab/archival_network/README.md

 When two contradictory blocks naturally arise, transaction duplication is expected since both miners draw from the same memory pool.
 In the case that two miners independently mine the same transaction, the {ring members, key image, receiving stealth address} will be mirrored in the two blocks.

-If a double-spend attack is attempted (with or without majority, with or without success), this will be apparent by discrepencies in the receiving stealth addresses.
-The miner attempting a double spend would necessarily have to include a transaction with the same key image, and a *different receiving stealth address*.
-While this might happen occasionally due to wallet glitches and other benign activities, an alternative block with several redirected transactions strongly suggests (almost conclusively) an intentional attempted double-spend attack.
+If two versions of a transaction are generated, they will have the same key image, but different one-time recipient stealth address, and different cryptographic signatures.
+This could occur benignly, if a user regenerates the transaction to the same address (creating a new one-time address in the process).
+It could also represent a transaction that is being revised to spend to a different recipient.
+If a double-spend attack is attempted (with or without majority, with or without success), the minier will necessarily have to include a transaction with the same key image, but a different receiving stealth address and signature.
+While this might happen occasionally due to wallets or users refreshing transactions, an alternative block with several redirected transactions strongly suggests an intentional attempted double-spend attack.

 ## Provocative Hypotheses
 As the Devil’s advocate, I put forth two hypotheses:

-H1) At least one solved block has been broadcast to the Monero network (whether accepted or rejected) that attempts to reassign previously-spent Moneroj to a new recipient.
+H1) At least one solved block has been broadcast to the Monero network (whether accepted or rejected) that attempts to reassign previously-spent Moneroj to a new recipient stealth address.

 H2) A block described as above has been broadcast and attained consensus, becoming the main chain.